hotstuff194k/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Strive for clarity and maintainability in your work, as this will save time and reduce errors not just for yourself, but also for others who interact with your code in the future.
 Always consider the next developer who'll read your code; write it as if you are explaining it to them."

 In essence, writing clean, well-structured, and self-explanatory code is a fundamental practice of good programming today.
 It emphasizes the importance of readability and documentation, which are as crucial as functionality itself.

+# 2024-02-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clear, concise, and maintainable code.
+Remember that code is read far more often than it's written.
+Invest time in planning, refactoring, and modularizing your work.
+Avoid premature optimization and embrace the power of simplicity for better collaboration, fewer bugs, and easier scalability."